 - Check the ingredients label.
 You want one or more whole meats as the first ingredients on the pet food.
 French bulldogs LOVE whole meats like lamb, fish (salmon is common in Frenchie diets), beef or chicken.
 Some premium dog foods, like this grain-free kibble made by Fromm, is made with wild gamebird.
 Note how duck, peas, and turkey are the first three ingredients.
 The ingredients listed first on your puppy's feed are the most prominent ingredients in the meal.

-- Plant proteins.
+- Plant-based proteins.
 Instead of using cheap fillers, look for premium plant proteins to round out the protein list.
-Examples that don't provoke an allergy in your dog include lentils and peas.
-These are hypoallergenic vegan proteins that bulldogs can easily digest.
-For example, Nulo's grain-free food for Frenchies has plant proteins from whole peas, sweet potato, chikpeas, lentils and dried fruit.
+Examples that don't provoke an allergy in your dog include vegan sources of protein like lentils and peas.
+These are hypoallergenic vegetarian proteins that a French bulldog's sensitive digestive system can easily break down and digest.
+For example, Nulo's grain-free food for Frenchies has plant proteins from whole peas, sweet potato, chickpeas, lentils and dried fruit.

 Can I Bulldog Eat a Raw Diet?
 (Other Food Types to Consider)